38 Hidden Gems In London To Escape The Crowds (+ Map)

 Located in South East London, Crystal Palace Park is one of the biggest parks in the area, covering more than 200 acres.
 Offering a wide range of activities and attractions, it is the perfect place to spend a day with the family and escape the London crowds.

 The park’s most famous attraction is the Dinosaur court, displaying 30 large statues scattered around the lake area.
 Sculptured by Benjamin Waterhouse Hawkins in the 1850s, they were the first-ever artistic representation of dinosaurs in the world.
 These iconic statues were restored in 2002 and accepted as a Grade I monument.
+It is one of the best places to see dinosaurs in the UK.

 Other features the park has to offer include a hedge maze, petting zoo and skate park.
 There are also small woods dotted around the park for nature walks and wide open fields for picnics.